CosmicDreamsOfCode/FrostBlend/Manual/SWBF2/Groups/SWBF2 Droid.md

 	- Masks where Emmission will be.
 - **Emmision Mode
 	- 0 for Add, 1 for Mix.
-- **Overlay Colour**
+- **Multiply Colour**
-	- What colour should be overlayed onto the base colour.
+	- What colour should be multiplied onto the base colour.
 - **Marking Colour 1,2,3,4**
 	- Colours of markings.
 - **Marking Mask 1,2,3,4**